Open Call Project

 ▼Application Requirements

-・Creation of site-specific works that express the culture and environment of Amami Oshima.
+・You must create site-specific works that express the culture and environment of Amami Oshima.

-・Active engagement in exchanges with local residents and collaborating domestic artists.
+・You must actively engage in exchanges with local residents and collaborating domestic artists.